WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - gizmo

   1. noun: a gadget, especially one whose name the speaker does not know or cannot recall. 一种小工具，尤其是说话者不知道或记不起它的名字的小工具。

+- gleam

+  1. verb: shine brightly, especially with reflected light.

+     _"light gleamed on the china cats"_

+  2. noun: a faint or brief light, especially one reflected from something.

+     _"the gleam of a silver tray"_

+- glide

+  1. verb: move with a smooth continuous motion, typically with little noise.

+     _"a few gondolas glided past"_

+  2. verb: make an unpowered flight, either in a glider or in an aircraft with engine failure.

+     _"students learning to glide"_

+     - (of a bird) fly through the air with very little movement of the wings.

+       _"gulls are gliding birds"_

+  3. noun: a smooth continuous movement.

+     _"the cuckoo makes its approach in a hawklike glide"_

+  4. noun(PHONETICS): a sound produced as the vocal organs move toward or away from articulation of a vowel or consonant, for example /j/ in mute /mjut/.

+- glitter

+  1. verb: shine with a bright, shimmering reflected light.

+     _"trees and grass glittered with dew"_

+  2. noun: a bright, shimmering reflected light.

+     _"the blue glitter of the sea"_

+  3. noun: tiny pieces of sparkling material used for decoration.

+     _"sneakers trimmed with sequins and glitter"_

+  4. noun: an attractive and exciting but superficial quality.

+     _"he avoids the glitter of show business"_

+  5. phrase: all that glitters is not gold - the attractive external appearance of something is not a reliable indication of its true nature.

 - gloom